leoaviana/WoWmapperX/README.md

    WoWmapperX.exe -nogui -noconsole -rg:C\\WoWCamera.exe,(-n:CustomWoW.exe) -dterm
    ```

-### My game process is not detected automatically by WoWmapperX
+### My game process is not detected automatically by WoWmapperX or controller is not working inside game window.

+If you can't input anything in your game window, that's probably because it has been started with different user privileges than WoWmapperX, If you are using a launcher that requires administrator privileges, that is what is causing the issue.
+You have two options:

+1. Run WoWmapperX as administrator.
+2. Launch the game normally via it's executable with no administator privileges.

-The only way your game is not detected by WoWmapperX when you launch it is if it has a different process name, you can add a different process name into your settings.json  which is generated the first time you launch WoWmapperX. by opening it with a text editor you'll see this part:
+If the game process is not detected by WoWmapperX to use memory reading or direct hardware input, that's probably because it has a different process name, you can add a different process name into your settings.json  which is generated the first time you launch WoWmapperX. by opening it with a text editor you'll see this part:
 ```
 "GameProcessNames": [
     "wow",